tecnologer/ftp-client/README.md

         port to connect (default 21)
   -pwd string
         password for credentials
+  -store
+        store flags config into settings file
   -user string
         (Required) username for credentials
   -version
         returns the current version
   -wait
-        prevents the program exit on finished process
+        prevents the program exit on finish process

 ```